dcurtis/open-brand/README.md

 This is The Open Brand, a framework for clearly and properly defining a brand.
 The Open Brand aims to help open source projects, companies, and people develop brand definitions that can be used properly, developed quickly, and referenced consistently.

+Because of its structure, the Open Brand can be used by stakeholders possessing any level of design experience.

 In addition to the following README, see inside the png/, psd/, spec/, and svg/ folders for individual READMEs which define the structure of an Open Brand.

 For an example of an Open Brand in use, see [The Markdown Mark](http://github.com/dcurtis/markdown-mark).